 Call for Proposals

-From 24 to 25 March 2021 the sixth edition of building IoT will take place as an online conference.
-The conference will again cover
+From 10 to 11 May 2021 the seventh edition of building IoT will take place.
+The conference will cover

-the entire spectrum of topics related to the Internet of Things, focusing on technical implementation in companies.
+the entire spectrum of topics related to the Internet of Things and Industrial Internet of Things focusing on technical implementation in companies.
 The event provides

 both basic and expert knowledge and presents the most important concepts and tools as well as practical experience.

 Organisers are heise Developer, the online channel for software development, dpunkt.verlag, the specialist book publisher for the

 professional computing scene, and iX, the magazine for professional information technology. building IoT consists of two main conference

 days and one workshop day.
 The organisers are looking for talks and workshops until January 10, 2022